Telstra

 Enter master password at GUI prompt.
 (Common sense suggests it is unwise to check the box labelled “Remember password in my keychain”.)
 This will mount a volume on Desktop /Volumes/spm in MacOS.

-2. Now in Terminal, query spm like the example below (it’s case-sensitive):
+2. Now in Terminal (recommend running it in “Secure Keyboard Entry”), query spm like the example below (it’s case-sensitive):

 spm "Telstra"